peterdsharpe/AeroSandbox/README.md

 2. If you just want the raw package (and no test cases or examples), install by simply typing "pip install AeroSandbox" into your terminal. (assuming you already have Python >=3.7 and PyPI installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section))

 3. Both of the above options will download released versions of AeroSandbox.
-If you'd rather get a nightly/dev version, clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).
+If you'd rather get a nightly/dev version (which has more features but may be buggy), clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).

 ### Illustrations
 Vortex lattice results, colored by pressure difference and including streamlines: